henderson-01/uk-keyboard-inverter-/README.md

 * **Symbols in Passwords:** You no longer need to hold Shift for symbols (e.g., for `!`, just press the `1` key).

 ---
-## Disclaimer
+## ⚠️ Disclaimer

 This project is provided "as-is" without any warranty of any kind.
-I am not responsible for any issues, data loss, or "explosions" (code-related or otherwise) that may occur from using this software.
+I am not responsible for any issues, data loss, or (Script-related or otherwise) that may occur from using this Software or Information.
 **Use it at your own risk.**